19 Most Instagrammable Things To Do In Philadelphia (That Aren't Overhyped)

 It’s cheesy, it’s classic, and you’re absolutely going to want a photo with it.
 The bright red LOVE sculpture by Robert Indiana has become one of Philadelphia’s most recognizable landmarks—and a symbol of the city’s spirit.

 Set against the backdrop of fountains, greenery, and towering city buildings, the sculpture pops with energy.
-Whether you’re visiting with family, friends, or your significant other, it’s one of those simple, joyful stops that makes you smile without trying too hard.

-Early mornings and weekdays are the best time to get a clean shot without heavy crowds.
+Early mornings and weekdays are the best times to get a clean shot without heavy crowds.
 After you snap your photo, linger a little—LOVE Park is a perfect place to people-watch, grab a coffee from a nearby cart, and soak in a slice of Philly’s everyday life.

 6. Explore Eastern State Penitentiary